Frank Vocca, Senior Code Enforcement Officer,

 In most cases, the property owner complies with all requirements within 30 days as noted in the letter requesting correction.

 How are we doing?
-Complete our Customer Service Survey and enter to win our periodic prize drawing.
+Complete our Customer Service Survey.